g-puleo/FYS3150/PROJECT 4/README.md

 We also provide a little bash script, called run_MC, which runs (and times) the code for different sizes of the grid, using 1MLN MC cycles.<br>
 <br>
+The python code folder contains some codes which we used to analyze simulation outcomes.<br>
+They can read files contained in the "data" folder.<br>
+To analyze data for different temperatures, run:

-Python script run: python3 temp_analysis.py <br>
+	    	python3 temp_analysis.py

 Reads five files: tempdata40.csv, tempdata50.csv, tempdata60.csv, tempdata80.csv, tempdata100.csv <br>
 Performs ordinary least squares regression to find optimal polynomial fits for the data. <br>
 The script yields six plots.
 Four of the plots are of average energy per spin, average magnetization per spin, <br>
 specific heat, and magnetic susceptibility, all against temperature.
 The last two are a fitted line against the <br>
-maxima of the specific heat and magnetic susceptibility against the inverse of the lattice size.
+maxima of the specific heat and magnetic susceptibility against the inverse of the lattice size.<br><br>
+To see the speed-up factor analysis, run:<br>

+		python3 speedup.py

+Note that this file contains the timing data for repeated runs with L=7, Ncycles=500000.<br><br>
+We also provide two jupyter-notebooks:<br>
+MonteCarlo_analysis.ipynb contains the comparison against theoretical predictions for L=2<br>
+and the study of the burn-in time with L=20.<br>
+hist_plot.ipynb contains the histograms of the distribution of the energy per spin<br>